 - Students live in a variety of residence styles around campus.
 Each residence hall room measures approximately 12 by 15 feet and is equipped with built-in closets or wardrobes, storage cabinets, beds, desks and chairs, and bookcases.
-Because specific layouts can vary, so visit your residence hall to learn more.
+Because specific layouts can vary, visit your residence hall to learn more.

 - We encourage you to remember that you will need to bring far less than you imagine.
 Rather than purchasing new supplies, consider renting items from one of our preferred vendors or purchasing something gently used.
 Many necessities can also be purchased at the campus store or P.O.D., the campus convenience store.
 Make your move-in motto "when in doubt, leave it out."